List of video game genres: Exergame (Fitness Game)

 An exergame (portmanteau of "exercise" and "game") is a video game that provides exercise.
 "Exergames" sub-divide into two main implementations, those with a game specifically designed to use an exercise input device (for example, the game Wii Fit using the Wii Balance Board) and those implementations using a genre of a game.
 Games fit into the category of entertainment, and similarly "exergames" are a category of "exertainment" (formed from "exercise" and "entertainment").
 "Exertainment" refers to one aspect of adding entertainment to an exercise workout.

 Personalized game

 Personalized games are created for one specific player or a group of players usually as a gift.
 They are hand-made to feature real names, places and events from the recipient's life.
 Usual occasions for such games are birthdays, anniversaries, and engagement proposals.

 Serious game

 Serious games are intended to educate or train the player.
-These games tend to promote "education, science, social change, health care or even the military."
+These games tend to promote "education, science, social change, health care or even the military".
 Some of these games have no specific ending or goal in the game.
 Rather, the player learns a real life lesson from the game.
 For example, games from websites such as Newsgaming.com and gamesforchange.org raise political issues using the distinct properties of games.

+Live Interactive Game

+Live interactive games, also known as bullet screen interactive game, are a genre of games built on live streaming platforms.
+During a live broadcast, the host initiates the game, and viewers can participate by forming teams, giving likes, sending gifts, and posting comments.
+The barrage mechanism translates these signals into in-game resources or effects, transforming the live broadcast from a one-to-many format to a space where viewers can also interact with each other.